mascam97/laravel-inertia-notes/README.md

 - Refactored some code with best practices
 - Implemented some design patters: QueryBuilder, Data Transfer Object and Actions
 - Implemented a simple API for managing notes
+- Ordered the project according to some theory about **Domain Driven Design**

 ---